zhouzi/GentleForm/README.md

 ```

 As you can see, the `data-errors-for` attribute acts a bit like a switch statement.
-You first need to declare what input it is related.
+The first thing is to declare what input it is related to by referencing it via its name (e.g `data-errors-for="firstname"`).
-Then you can add messages for each of the form element's [validityState](https://developer.mozilla.org/fr/docs/Web/API/ValidityState) properties, listed below.
+Then, within this element, you can add error messages to display when one of the form element's [validityState](https://developer.mozilla.org/fr/docs/Web/API/ValidityState) object property is set to true (e.g `data-errors-when="valueMissing"`).
+Here is the supported constraints:

 * `badInput` indicates if the user has provided input that the browser is unable to convert.
 * `customError` indicates if the element's custom validity message has been set to a non-empty string by calling the element's `setCustomValidity()` method.